beatrizsmerino/typescript-course/README.md

 # TypeScript Course

-## This repository was created to learn and test the typescript language

 ![GitBible](README/images/typescript-course.svg)

+## DESCRIPTION

+This repository was created to learn and test the typescript language

 ## NPM SCRIPTS